PigeonProtocolConsortium/pigeon-go-cli/README.md

  - [ ] pigeon bundle consume
  - [ ] Change all the `{40,90}` values in ::Lexer to real length values
  - [ ] Rename `message find` to `message read`, since other finders return a multihash.
+ - [ ] Don't allow carriage return in `kind`.
+Write a test for this.
  - [ ] Create regexes in ::Lexer using strings and Regexp.new() for cleaner regexes.
  - [ ] pigeon message find-all for peer feed.
 I will need to add index for `author => message_count`
  - [ ] refactor `Bundle.create` to use `message find-all`.